- I am against Trump and Pence, but why do you say we must drive them out of office?

 We should not underestimate the power of the people when they act in their millions outside of the normal channels, determined to see change and not willing to stop until they get it.

-As recently as March of this year the sitting president of the Republic of Korea (South Korea) was forced to step down, after being impeached late in 2016.
+As recently as March 2017, the sitting president of the Republic of Korea (South Korea) was forced to step down, after being impeached late in 2016.
 On the one hand, there were real differences within the ruling circles there over to how to deal with very pressing questions.
 At the same time, the exposure of a scandal closely connected to the president became the occasion of massive demonstrations in the streets over a period of weeks which called into question the legitimacy of the president herself and both made possible – and forced — action at “the top of society” to remove her.
 How things will now get resolved in the South Korea is an open question; but the point is that the president through the mass action of the people was forced out and many different possibilities have now come into play.

 It could be objected that this – along with cases like the massive and sustained outpourings of people in Egypt that toppled a hated regime in 2011 — was extraordinary.
 Yet the ascension of Trump is also extraordinary.
 In dealing with the extraordinary, we must rid ourselves of ordinary thinking.